adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #194 Was stuck.
 Got helped.
 Should be able to continue now.

 #195 Making some really good progress on the video.

+#196 Almost to the 8th hours ... which would be about 25% through the course.
+Am interested to see what will happen towards the end of the course.